go-sql-driver/mysql/README.md

 ```
 Type:           bool / string
-Valid Values:   true, false, skip-verify, <name>
+Valid Values:   true, false, skip-verify, preferred, <name>
 Default:        false
 ```

 `tls=true` enables TLS / SSL encrypted connection to the server.
 Use `skip-verify` if you want to use a self-signed or invalid certificate (server side).
+Use `preferred` to use TLS only when advertised by the server, this is similar to `skip-verify`, but additionally allows a fallback to a connection which is not encrypted.
 Use a custom value registered with [`mysql.RegisterTLSConfig`](https://godoc.org/github.com/go-sql-driver/mysql#RegisterTLSConfig).

 ##### `writeTimeout`